SavvyPlus/wiki4/aws-infrastructure/loaders.md

 This application is built to download or scrape files related to the energy market from the Internet.
 Then, this tool processes the files and ingests the market data into the Sql Server.
 ## MarketData Downloader
 Github link: https://github.com/SavvyPlus/market-data-downloader-cf/tree/dex_cfn_empower
-It is deployed in the Empower AWS account.
+Its stack is deployed on the Empower AWS account.
-The MarketData Downloader reads its job in
+The MarketData Downloader reads its job in a dynamodb **prod-marketdata_downloader_source.empower**
 ## MarketDispatch
 Github link: https://github.com/SavvyPlus/downloader2handler-cf/tree/dex_cfn_empower2savvyplus